 You can read the results of the MOMS trial in the New England Journal of Medicine: A Randomized Trial of Prenatal versus Postnatal Repair of Myelomeningocele.

 Due to the success of the MOMS Study, fetal surgery is now considered to be a treatment option for some cases of myelomeningocele.
-For more information on treatment see our page on Spina Bifida (Myelomeningocele) or visit the MOMS website.
+For more information on treatment see our page on Spina Bifida (Myelomeningocele).